Cost of Living in Sweden

 We asked foreigners in Sweden what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "Rental properties in Sweden typically include a refrigerator, stove, oven, and washing machine.
-Depending on the property, other appliances such as a dishwasher, microwave, and dryer may also be included," said an expat in Sweden.
+Depending on the property, other appliances such as a dishwasher, microwave, and dryer may also be included," wrote one expat.

 About the Author